-Jaffa is an ancient city several thousand years old, it is now an integral part of Tel Aviv, it offers an oriental atmosphere with its stone houses and carved wooden doors.
+Jaffa is an ancient city several thousand years old, it is now an integral part of Tel Aviv.
+It offers an oriental atmosphere with its stone houses and carved wooden doors.

 It is also a city where a large Muslim community and a Jewish minority live together in an atmosphere of conviviality and dialogue.

-Hacarmel market, a renowned market
+The Carmel market, a renowned market

 Tel Aviv market

 The Carmel market built in the 1930s is an island of scents, of Western and Eastern culture.
 You can find fruit and vegetables, meat, dairy products, pastries and delicacies of all kinds.
-Clothes, jewellery, souvenirs etc...
+Clothes, jewelry, souvenirs etc...